gh0st68/genie/README.md

 # Genie 5.0 Setup Instructions

+Genie 5.0 is a versatile bot that leverages OpenAI's powerful API to answer questions and perform various tasks.
+It's designed to provide real-time, automated responses based on the input it receives, making it a valuable tool for channels that need dynamic interaction capabilities.
+Whether you're looking to fetch information, moderate discussions, or simply entertain users, Genie 5.0 offers a wide range of functionalities to enhance your channel's engagement.

 ## 1. Download the Script
 Download `genie5.0.py` and save it in a dedicated folder on your computer.